is4tomj/patent-notes/Tools/MSWord-macro-renumber-claims.md

 Renumber Claims in MS Word
 ===========================

+## Usage

+1. Select the claims you want to renumber, and run the new macro – ChangeNumbers.
+2. Input the lowest claim number to modify.
+3. Input the highest claim number to modify.
+4. Input the amount (as a positive or negative integer) that you want to change each number within the selected text that is also within the inputed range.

 ## Install

 In the Developer tab, open Visual Basic.
 Create a new macro with the following code: